Relaxed-Theme/relaxed-terminal-themes/readme.md

 …
 ```

-_If you new to using Hyper:_
+**Note:**

-_That’s really all you have to do.
-Hyper loads the plugin from the npm registry and reloads itself._
+That’s really all you have to do.
+Hyper loads the plugin from the npm registry and reloads itself.

 ## iTerm